taliajmallo/rpgs/campaigns/End_Of_History/reference.md

 - *Command Animal* >: Nature vs Will, auto-fail if unfriendly or hostile, +1 SL if helpful.

 ## Focus Spells
 - *Amp Dancing Lights* >>: Lights must stick together.
-On cast in 5' emanation around lights, DC 17 Fortitude, As Success / Dazzled 1r immune 1m / Dazzled 1r, re-save on starting turn adj to light / Dazzled 1r, Fascinated 1r, re-save as Failure
+On cast in 5' emanation around lights, DC 18 Fortitude, As Success / Dazzled 1r immune 1m / Dazzled 1r, re-save on starting turn adj to light / Dazzled 1r, Fascinated 1r, re-save as Failure
 - *Amp Imaginary Weapons* >>: Attack 2x different targets; MAP only increases after spell.
 - *Amp Shield* >: Gain 3 layers, can sustain.
 Only gets +1 AC while all 3 layers hold; when shield blocking can spent 1/2/3 layers for 5/7/10 DR.

 ## Spell Slots
 - L1
-  - *Color Spray* >>: DC 17 Will, Nothing / Dazzled 1r / Stunned 1, Blinded 1r, Dazzled 1m / Stunned 1r, Blinded 1m
+  - *Color Spray* >>: DC 18 Will, Nothing / Dazzled 1r / Stunned 1, Blinded 1r, Dazzled 1m / Stunned 1r, Blinded 1m
-  - *Sanctuary* >>: Until target takes hostile action, attackers must make DC 17 Will or be unable to attack target that turn.
+  - *Sanctuary* >>: Until target takes hostile action, attackers must make DC 18 Will or be unable to attack target that turn.
 Crit success ends spell, crit fail means they can't attempt again for duration.
+  - *Soothe* >>: 1d10+4 HP, +2 next mental save
   - *Spirit Link (Catharsis)* >>: On cast & at start of each turn for 10m, if target is under full HP, it gains up to 2 and you lose the same.